ucll-programming/course-material/exercises/sets/explanation-introduction.en.md

 The bad news:

-* No more indexing: you have no control over the order of the items.
+* Sets are unordered: you have no control over the order of the items.
+  You can therefore also not index a set, i.e., `my_set[0]` is invalid.
 * No duplicates allowed: every item can appear only once in a set.
+  Adding an item a second time has no effect.

 Choosing to use a set is typically done for purposes of efficiency: a list can do everything a set can do, just more slowly.